What is the FAFSA?

 Can I get financial aid for the summer term?

 If you have not used your full year’s allocation for student loan funding prior to the summer term, you will be able to apply the excess amount to your summer tuition and fees.
-Please contact the Financial Aid Office after you have registered for the summer term.
-Minimum half-time enrollment applies for Stafford student loans.
+Please contact the Financial Aid Office (FAO) after you have registered for the summer term.
+Minimum half-time enrollment (6 credits) applies for Stafford student loans.

-Does institutional aid disburse for the summer term?
+Do AMU scholarships and grants disburse for the summer term?

 What if I have received financial aid and I have to withdraw from school during the term?

 If you must withdraw before the end of the semester, the Financial Aid Office will conduct a Title IV return calculation, whereby the amount of aid you have not “earned” during your enrollment must be returned to the program(s) from which it disbursed in accordance with AMU’s federally mandated return policy.
 This amount is jointly shared by AMU and the student, and is based on your official withdrawal date or the date on which you last attended class.
 Failure to notify the Office of Academic Records of your change in enrollment may constitute an earlier withdrawal date than actually occurred if your attendance cannot be properly verified, resulting in a greater return of funds.
 You will also need to consult the Academic Records’ Office Policy of Withdrawal in the AMU Catalogue concerning the amount of tuition and fees you are eligible to have refunded; in the event you withdraw after the fourth week of class, you may not receive any refund of tuition.
 Be aware that Federal Student Aid may not cover all unpaid institutional charges upon withdrawal.
 You should take into consideration your financial responsibility to the institution, federal programs, and your lender prior to making your final decision.